TomatoWave0/S.C.E.-Extended-Flamedriver/README.md

-I made this before realizing that a branch of S.C.E with Flamedriver is actively updated.
+I made this before realizing that a branch of S.C.E Extended with Flamedriver is actively updated.
 You can still use this if you want, but it's pretty outdated compared to more recent versions of S.C.E